 Along with plenty of art galleries, you’ll find some fun shopping on main street in downtown Canmore.

-Kids will love visiting the Olde Tyme Candy Shop.
+For those visiting Canmore with kids, be sure to stop at the Olde Tyme Candy Shop.
 If you are looking for the perfect souvenir, Alberta’s Own Marketplace showcases locally made goods.

 Cross Country Skiing in Canmore